taurikalve/docker-puppeteer/README.md

 User datas will be stored at `/docker-puppeteer/userDatas`.
 A volume can be used for retention.

-You can specify with a puppeteer.connect header `x-user-data`, which user data directory it will use, ie: `{ headers: { 'x-user-data': 'my-user-data' } }` - here the folder in `/docker-puppeteer/userDatas/my-user-data` will be used.
+You can specify with a puppeteer.connect header `x-user-data`, which user data directory it will use, ie: `{ headers: { 'x-user-data': 'my-user-data' } }` - here the dir `/docker-puppeteer/userDatas/my-user-data` will be used.

 If not specified a browser lifetime one will be used.